We Stand With You.

-At Hartnell College, we understand that concerns surrounding immigration policies, LGBTQIA+ rights, and other critical social issues can create uncertainty, fear, and stress within our community.
+At Hartnell College, we understand that the current climate surrounding immigration policies, LGBTQIA+ rights, and other social issues can create uncertainty, fear, and stress within our community.
 These concerns are real, and we want to assure you that we are here to support you every step of the way.
-We also recognize that navigating these challenges can be overwhelming, and we are diligently working to provide you, our students, and the community with the resources, guidance, and support needed to move forward confidently.
+We also recognize that navigating these challenges can be overwhelming.
+We are working digilently to provide you, our students, and the community with the resources, guidance, and support needed to move forward without fear.

 Immigration Information & Resources are now available for residents and employers, including "Know your Rights" booklets on the County of Monterey's Website.